maxpou/maxpou.fr/content/posts/2021/2021-10-05-RSI/index.md

 [Voice Control](https://support.apple.com/en-gb/guide/mac-help/mh40719/mac), MacOS's default tool to interact with your laptop without using a keyboard/mouse.
 It turned into a complete disaster!

 For navigation it's okay but, when it comes to typing, it becomes unusable.
-When I say "Type: maxpou dot fr", it was converted into "Mexboroughblue don't ever ever" 🥲.
+When I said "Type: maxpou dot fr", it was converted into "Mexboroughblue don't ever ever" 🥲.
 I guess the algorithm wasn't trained by a French guy speaking English.

 After spending 4 hours with this tool, I gave up.